Home > Storage Resources > The Dos and Don’ts of Packing Dishes, Bowls and Glasses

-The Do’s and Don’ts of Packing Dishes, Bowls and Glasses
+The Dos and Don’ts of Packing Dishes, Bowls and Glasses

 If you are moving soon or looking to update your kitchen, you may be tasked with packing up your dishes, bowls and cups.
 This is no easy task because plates and other kitchen items are heavy and easy to break.
 Follow these 5 steps for packing and storing dinnerware to keep your dinner bowls, plates and glasses damage-free!
+Check out the list of moving and packing material.

 5 Quick Tips for Packing Plates, Bowls and Glasses